downloadtheworld/Lego-Build-Instructions-Downloader/README.md

 # Lego-Build-Instructions-Downloader
-Lets you download build instructions from lego.com, using the list provided by brickset.com
+Lets you download all build instructions from lego.com, using the list provided by brickset.com